dfw-wa/PS_Rec_Crab_Estimates/README.md

-### Puget Sound Crab Recreational Harvest Estimation
+### Puget Sound Dungeness Crab Recreational Harvest Estimation
 *Last updated: 09/02/2026*

 This repository includes the code and data used to generate harvest estimates based on reported CRCs.
 It also contains data and analyses that have been done with the Joint State-Tribal Shellfish Technical Working Group.
 The primary folder with code for generating the catch estimates from 2023 - 2025 are under the folder **Harvest Estimates**.
 All functions, data and input files are stored under the folders for the respective years.